 “Because student characteristics differ – so some students are low-income – it might require additional resources to reach those students, and so what the state says is ‘we're not just going to pay you per student or per student on average daily attendance, we want to pay you based on the characteristics of the student,'" Hinojosa explains.

 Hinojosa says the problem is the state’s current formula or “weights” for the determining a district's costs hasn’t been updated.

 “Those 'weights' were established in 1984, so we’ve lived with those weights for all those years but standards have obviously gone up, not just for the individual students but also for school districts," Hinojosa says.

-So that is a basic explanation of how the state determines how fund each individual school district based on student’s needs, but those state funds are only one piece of the overall funding pie.
+So that is a basic explanation of how the state determines how to fund each individual school district -- based on student’s needs -- but those state funds are only one piece of the overall funding pie.

-San Antonio State Rep. Diego Bernal is the vice chair for the House Committee on Public Education and says currently the state assumes part of the cost to educate a student and the federal government chips in a small percentage, but the rest is made up from local property taxes and that amount is steadily rising.
+San Antonio State Rep. Diego Bernal is the vice chair for the House Committee on Public Education and says currently the state assumes part of the cost to educate a student, and the federal government chips in a small percentage.
+The rest is made up from local property taxes, and that amount is steadily rising.